site logo

 Before Antietam

-A 23 year old bootmaker in Stoughton, he enlisted on 26 July 1861 in Company I, 19th Massachusetts Infantry.
+A 23 year old bootmaker in Stoughton, he enlisted on 26 July 1861 and mustered as a Private in Company I, 19th Massachusetts Infantry on 28 August.
 He was reported missing in action at Glendale, VA on 30 June 1862.

 On the Campaign

-He was wounded and captured in action at Antietam on 17 September 1862.
+He was wounded, his skull fractured, and captured in action at Antietam on 17 September 1862.

 The rest of the War

-He was paroled, date not given, and mustered out to date from 28 August 1864.
-He had enlisted again, however, on 19 July 1864 for 3 years in Company B, 13th Regiment, Veteran Reserve Corps, but was listed as a deserter as of 5 June 1865.
+He was paroled, date not given, and was treated at a regimental hospital and a hospital in Annapolis, MD.
+He was discharged on 14 April 1864.
+He enlisted again, on 19 July 1864 for 3 years in Company B, 13th Regiment, Veteran Reserve Corps, but was listed as a deserter as of 5 June 1865.

 References & notes